 In ModSecurity, a whitelist (also known as an allowlist) is a list of approved exceptions.
 These exceptions are normally defined when false positives are being generated by the rulesets, affecting the expected behavior of the website.

-Inside the file, a new custom rule with an ID greater than 1000000 should be defined.
+Inside the file, the previously created ModSecurity rule file should be included in order to load the default ModSecurity and OWASP rule set, and a new custom rule with an ID greater than 1000000 should be defined.
 The rule will instruct ModSecurity to disable specific rules that generate false positives for the paths identified in the analysis.

 An example of this can be seen in the following code.